DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 The build process is very easy and all the materials needed you can source from a local hobby store or your hobby mates.

 Mimi comes out to be a great model for beginners with some basic building skills.

 These gliders are flying all over the world and there is a lot of info on various forums in different languages.
 So you can easily get some build tips and sometimes help if needed.

 Now, if you had enough flying small gliders, feel free to step up to the full-size F3K models.

-Worth mentioning that in reality, the 1.5M balsa DLG will be hardly competing with the modern moulded or bagged models.
+Worth mentioning that in reality, the 1.5M balsa DLG will be hard competing with the modern molded or bagged models.

-They lack of stiffness and the modern airfoils which are optimised for the wide range of speeds and camber/reflex settings are very critical about the front part of the wing.
+They lack of stiffness and the modern airfoils which are optimized for the wide range of speeds and camber/reflex settings are very critical about the front part of the wing.

 Because of this, it is hard, while still possible to build a competitive full-size F3K glider from scratch.
 If you are looking to attend competitions, go for bagged wings as a minimum.
 Balsa will not let you progress.